 “There appeared to have been a very small fire on a rail tie at that same time.
 That was extinguished by a Metro employee with a fire extinguisher,” a D.C.
 Fire and EMS representative said.

-Metro said in a statement, once it was determined there was no immediate danger to people on board the train it was about executing the safest evacuation, not the fastest.
+Metro said in a statement that once it was determined there was no immediate danger to people on board the train, it was about executing the safest evacuation, not the fastest.
 No injuries were reported.

 Metro planned to send the front cars ahead to NoMa-Gallaudet and the rear cars back to Union Station.

 Red Line service remained temporarily suspended between Gallery Place and Rhode Island Avenue for several hours on Friday.
 As of 5:30 p.m. service has been restored.

 Several trains were turned back after the incident, according to @MetrorailInfo on Twitter.
 Shuttle buses were provided, and regular Metrobus service was available.

 Porter didn’t see a shuttle, so she caught a taxi.

 “It was an awful experience, and the way we were treated was down right bad,” Porter said.